MaximilianB2/HRL-PWC/README.md

 ### Case Study 2
 In the second case study, a distillation column is added.
 The objective function is then changed to track the distillate concentration of B ($x_{D,B}$) by manipulating the reflux ratio ($R_R$) and the reactor jacket temperature ($T_j$).
 The distillation column is assumed to be at a constant temperature.
-This model is adapted from xxx.
+This model is adapted from [Hedengren (2020)](https://apmonitor.com/pdc/index.php/Main/DistillationControl).
 The simulation of this case study with the RL-PID, multiloop relay tuning, DFO-PID and NMPC control methods is shown below.
 <p align="center">
   <img src="https://github.com/MaximilianB2/MScProject/blob/main/fig/CS2-1.png" width="100%">
 </P>